-Copy multiple files to or from one or more unrelated directories on the remote host.
-FTP Section 2.3.1, Section 2.6, Section 2.8 Copy every file and subdirectory in a directory on a host, preserving the directory hierarchy.
-RCP Section 3.4 Create or delete directories, and display the contents of directories.
-FTP Section 2.5, Section 2.7 Copy files between two remote hosts.
-RCP Section 3.8 Perform fast file transfers between two OpenVMS hosts.
-FTP Section 2.8.5 Copy files to and from a remote UNIX system, preserving RMS file attributes.
-FTP Section 2.8.6 Copy files, preserving the protection mode and modification date.
-RCP Section 3.8 Copy and work with files using DECnet file specifications.
-FTP Section 2.15 To print files, if you need to Use Refer to Send local files to a remote host printer or print queue, using the OpenVMS printing options such as customizing the printed page with special print forms and specifying the number of copies to print.
-DCL PRINT Section 6.1 Display the status of remote print queue jobs and cancel print jobs in that queue.
-LPQ, LPRM Section 6.2, Section 6.3 Send remote UNIX files to a local print queue. lpr ^{dag} Section 6.4 To log in to remote accounts, if you need to Use Refer to Log in to a remote host that runs Remote (R) protocols.
-RLOGIN Section 3.5 Log in to a remote host, using many options to customize the session, control output from the remote host, and negotiate compatibility differences.
-TELNET Section 4.10 Establish multiple, simultaneous login connections with one or TELNET Section 4.9 more hosts, and toggle between the sessions.
-Log in remotely using the SSH protocol.
-OpenSSH OpenSSH official website [https://www.openssh.com/] Log in using IBM 3270 Information System (IDS) terminal emulation with a host that uses IBM 3270 model terminals.
-TN3270 Section 4.12 To enter remote commands, if you need to Use Refer to Enter a command on a remote host, including a command that invokes a remote shell script or command procedure, with any output displayed at your terminal.
-RSH, REXEC Section 3.6, Section 3.7 Enter a command, without specifying user authentication information, on a remote host that has authentication files.
-RSH Section 3.6 Enter a command and password to a host that does not have authentication files for you.
-RSH/PASSWORD ^{DDAG} Section 3.7 To send and receive mail, if you need to Use Refer to Send mail to, and receive mail from, a remote host using SMTP.
-MAIL Chapter 5 Send and receive OpenVMS mail, at your PC.
-MAIL, POP, IMAP Section 5.12
+Copy every file and subdirectory in a directory on a host, preserving the directory hierarchy.
+RCP Section 3.4, "Copying Files with RCP" Create or delete directories, and display the contents of directories.
+FTP Section 2.5, "Viewing Directories on the Remote Host", Section 2.7, "Creating and Deleting Directories" Copy files between two remote hosts.
+RCP Section 3.8, "Command Descriptions" Perform fast file transfers between two OpenVMS hosts.
+FTP Section 2.8.5, "Transferring Files Between OpenVMS Hosts: VMS Plus Mode" Copy files to and from a remote UNIX system, preserving RMS file attributes.
+FTP Section 2.8.6, "Preserving OpenVMS File Attributes" Copy files, preserving the protection mode and modification date.
+RCP Section 3.8, "Command Descriptions" Copy and work with files using DECnet file specifications.
+FTP Section 2.15, "Using FTP with DECnet" To print files, if you need to Use Refer to Send local files to a remote host printer or print queue, using the OpenVMS printing options such as customizing the printed page with special print forms and specifying the number of copies to print.
+DCL PRINT Section 6.1, "Printing at Remote Print Queues" Display the status of remote print queue jobs and cancel print jobs in that queue.
+Section 6.2, "Displaying the Status of Jobs in a Remote Print Queue", Section 6.3, "Removing Jobs from the Print Queue" Send remote UNIX files to a local print queue. lpr dag Section 6.4, "Printing Remote UNIX Files on Local Queues" To log in to remote accounts, if you need to Use Refer to Log in to a remote host that runs Remote (R) protocols.
+RLOGIN Section 3.5, "Starting a Remote Login Session with RLOGIN" Log in to a remote host, using many options to customize the session, control output from the remote host, and negotiate compatibility differences.
+TELNET Section 4.10, "Customizing TELNET/TN3270 Transmissions, Control Characters, and Displays" Establish multiple, simultaneous login connections with one or TELNET Section 4.9, "Multiple Sessions"

+more hosts, and toggle between the sessions.
+Log in using IBM 3270 Information System (IDS) terminal emulation with a host that uses IBM 3270 model terminals.
+TN3270 Section 4.12, "IBM 3270 Model Terminal Emulation (TN3270)" To enter remote commands, if you need to Use Refer to Enter a command on a remote host, including a command that invokes a remote shell script or command procedure, with any output displayed at your terminal.
+RSH, REXEC Section 3.6, "Issuing a Remote Command with RSH", Section 3.7, "Issuing a Remote Command with a Password (REXEC Feature)" Enter a command, without specifying user authentication information, on a remote host that has authentication files.
+RSH Section 3.6, "Issuing a Remote Command with RSH" Enter a command and password to a host that does not have authentication files for you.
+RSH/PASSWORD DDAG Section 3.7, "Issuing a Remote Command with a Password (REXEC Feature)" To send and receive mail, if you need to Use Refer to Send mail to, and receive mail from, a remote host using SMTP.
+MAIL Chapter 5, "Sending and Receiving Mail Using SMTP" Send and receive OpenVMS mail, at your PC.
+MAIL, POP, IMAP Section 5.12, "Using Mail on Your PC"

-^{dag}This command must be entered at the remote UNIX host.
+dagThis command must be entered at the remote UNIX host.
 A queue on your local OpenVMS system must be set up by the system manager to receive the UNIX print jobs.
 The queue must be identifiable by the UNIX system.

-^{DDAG}Issuing the /PASSWORD qualifier with the RSH command invokes the REXEC facility, which sends the password to the specified remote host.
+DDAGIssuing the /PASSWORD qualifier with the RSH command invokes the REXEC facility, which sends the password to the specified remote host.